Ashtontameirao/CodePointCoverage/README.md

 - Running the iOS app requires iOS 8 or later
 - Building the iOS app requires a Mac with Xcode 8 or later
-- Android requires a "wide" build of Python 2.7 or later
+- Python 2.7 or later (a "wide" build is required to make full use of the regex output)

 # How To